“The menopause transition is defined as

 If you would like to find out more about the menopause transition, it may be in your best interest to choose to talk to your health care provider about this.

 In What Is Menopause?
-Is It Menopause? the NIA explain:
+Managing Menopause Symptoms: What’s Right for Me? the NIA explain:

 Health Topics A-Z